Tunnelen: Release

 The short film premiered at the Tribeca Film Festival on 16 April 2016.
 It was later included as a special feature on the home video release of The Autopsy of Jane Doe.

 Awards

 The short film won the Méliès d'Argent at the 2016 Strasbourg European Fantastic Film Festival.

 Reception

 In a positive review for Deluxe Video Online, Neil Worcester wrote: "From the opening credits, I was thrilled with The Tunnel."

 Analysis

-In an interview with Rue Morgue about the production of The Long Walk, Øvredal noted: "I did a short film called The Tunnel that premiered at the Tribeca Film Festival three years ago, and it's a very similar story.
-When I read the script, which is so close to the book—it really honors what King wrote in a beautiful way—I felt like I had told the story, but in a different way, which connected to the idea of being on a journey you cannot stop.
+In an interview with Rue Morgue about the production of The Long Walk, which he is no longer involved in, Øvredal noted: "I did a short film called The Tunnel that premiered at the Tribeca Film Festival three years ago, and it's a very similar story.
+When I read the script [of The Long Walk], which is so close to the book—it really honors what King wrote in a beautiful way—I felt like I had told the story, but in a different way, which connected to the idea of being on a journey you cannot stop.
 It's an unstoppable journey, and the only way out is death, really."